Hemsedal Ice (Norway)

 The venues are accessible from a number of UK airports offering flexibility to participants.
-The nearest airport to is Oslo (Torp) which is a couple of hours drive away.
+The nearest airport to is Oslo (Gardermoen) which is a couple of hours drive away.
 We don’t book flights for clients but can guide you to good options.
-For an example of cost, Ryan Air currently have flights from Manchester to Oslo (Torp) for around £140 return.
-Participants can travel from any airport but we simply ask you to be at Oslo (Torp) airport by no later than 5pm.
+For an example of cost, Ryan Air currently have flights from Manchester to Oslo (Gardermoen) for around £140 return.
+Participants can travel from any airport but we simply ask you to be at Oslo (Gardermoen) airport by no later than 5pm.

 What about transport within Norway

 Participants will be asked to contribute to hire cars for the duration of the trip.
 This usually works out at about £240 per person depending on number sharing.

 Over the years we have stayed at a variety of options and find a self catered option works best – we have plenty of good options up our sleeve.
 It usually costs about £350 for the 6 nights of accommodation and food.